Ten of Swords

 Final Words

 The Ten of Swords represents the close of a painful phase in your life.
-It advises some things need to end for important transformations to occur, or for new directions in life to be made.
+It advises that certain things must end for vital transformations to occur, allowing new directions in life to unfold.